giliopoulosaz/giliopoulosaz/README.md

 - 👋 Hi, I’m George
 - 👀 I’m interested in all things coding and computers
-- 🌱 I’m currently learning HTML, CSS, JavaScript, React, PHP
+- 🌱 I’m currently learning HTML, CSS, Bootstrap, JavaScript, React, PHP
 - 💞️ I’m looking to collaborate on website development and web applications
 - 📫 How to reach me @giliopoulosaz